shankyrox/webscrapers/README.md

 # Webscraping via JavaScript

 * **chrome :** This folder contains a chrome extension which extracts information from popular websites - *Twitter, Facebook* and *Instagram*.
 It uses Javascript to pull data from these websites.
+* **linkedin-parser** This folder contains a fully working chrome extension which can parse search results from a linkedin sales navigator page, visit each profile on the page and extract all details including experience and education.
+The information is stored in json format and POSTed back to a mongodb server.